noelex/rclnet/README.md

 ValueTask WaitOneAsync(bool runContinuationAsynchronously, CancellationToken cancellationToken = default);
 ValueTask WaitOneAsync(CancellationToken cancellationToken = default);
 ```
-The latter overload simply calls another one with `runContinuationAsynchronously` set to `false`.
+The latter overload simply calls another one with `runContinuationAsynchronously` set to `true`.

 `WaitOneAsync` allows the caller to explicitly control the execution of the continuation via `runContinuationAsynchronously`
 parameter.
 Assuming there's no captured `SynchronizationContext` or `TaskScheduler`, when `runContinuationAsynchronously`